 Garden personnel, nurseries, landscape professionals, horticulturalists, and the public are urged to be aware of this new pest’s existence by regularly inspecting their boxwood plants for signs of infestation throughout the growing season – especially if they were purchased and planted over the last year.

-Commercial traps are an effective method for containing the spread of the box tree moth but are not guaranteed to stop the infestation.
 Your best alternative is to contact your SavATree professional arborist for a detailed inspection and identification of the boxwood plants on your property.
 They will also recommend effective options for both treatment and prevention going forward.

 While little is still known about the long-term impacts box tree moths will have across the U.S., their history in Canada and Europe solidifies their presence as yet another invasive pest homeowners and commercial property managers will continually battle for many years to come.